CamdenClark/anchor-book/introduction/3-structure.md

 transaction, and the contents of the data of each transaction, are public knowledge, you can't permission _read access_ to program data.

-This means applications such as 1-1 direct messaging aren't good candidates for Solana.
+This means applications such as 1-1 direct messaging aren't _necessarily_ good candidates for Solana.

 {% hint style="info" %} You probably could do 1-1 direct messaging if both users had shared public PGP keys before messaging and only write encrypted messages